Gtti2RS/web-of-robotic-simulations/Assets/urdf/examples/robots/ur10_rg2/README.md

 # UR10 RG2 Robot Model

 This directory contains the UR10 robotic arm with RG2 gripper model files, configured for both Gazebo and CoppeliaSim simulators.
+In the urdf files, the ur10 part originates from the ros2 ur_description package and rg2 part originates from https://github.com/AndrejOrsula/ur5_rg2_ign

 ## 📁 File Overview